Originally posted: 08/21/2014

 Washington State law prohibits threatening or harassing behavior by individuals attempting to collect a debt.
 The federal Fair Debt Collection Practices Act states that debt collectors must send consumers a written notice within five days of the first collection phone call, stating the amount of the debt and what it relates to.
 Debt collectors cannot state or imply that failure to pay a debt is a crime.
 They cannot call before 8:00 a.m. or after 9:00 p.m.
 They cannot harass or abuse consumers, or contact consumers' places of employment.

 Washington State residents, if you are suspicious of unlicensed activity by a payday lender please contact the Department at 1-877-RING-DFI (746-4334), or online at www.dfi.wa.gov.

 If you live in another state, go to this webpage to find the regulator in your home state. http://mortgage.nationwidelicensingsystem.org/consumer/Pages/AgencyContacts.aspx

-If you feel you have been the victim of a loan scam please contact the Federal Trade Commission at 1-877-FTC-HELP (382-4357) or online at www.ftc.gov; or contact the Consumer Financial Protection Bureau (855) 411-CFPB or online at www.consumerfinance.gov.
+If you feel you have been the victim of a loan scam please contact the Federal Trade Commission at 1-877-FTC-HELP (382-4357) or online at www.ftc.gov; or contact the Consumer Financial Protection Bureau (855) 411-CFPB (2372) or online at www.consumerfinance.gov.
 Because the scammers have access to bank account information and social security numbers, victims should consider themselves victims of identity theft and take appropriate precautions.
 The Federal Trade Commission has information for victims of identity theft available online at www.ftc.gov.